-Academic Citizenship: Building up a strong research environment including external networks within a specific field and/or taking on formal leadership positions at the department/Faculty.
-Dissemination/Impact: A significant and measurable effort in shaping positive societal change through e.g. managerial or expert roles in societal bodies outside academia.
+Academic Citizenship: Building up a strong research environment including external networks within a specific field and/or taking on formal leadership positions at the department/faculty.

+Dissemination/Impact: A major and measurable impact shaping positive societal change via e.g. managerial or expert roles in societal bodies outside academia.

-To qualify for the promotion programme, the candidate should be able to demonstrate general performance in relation to the REEAD entry criteria, in-between associate and full professor levels.
-The applicant is expected to demonstrate exceptional talent within at least two of the department's REEAD criteria and show a promising track record in relation to the others.
+To qualify for the promotion program, the candidate should be able to demonstrate general performance in relation to the entry criteria in REEAD in-between associate and full professor.
+The applicant is expected to demonstrate exceptional talent within at least two of the department's REEAD criteria and show a promising track record in relation to the rest.

-An application for the promotion programme must include all materials required for an associate and/or full professor at the department as well as a clear promotion plan including specified milestones during the promotion process.
-The promotion plan should be a part of the applicant's research plan and should specify which full professor-level competencies (following REEAD) the applicant aims to achieve during the promotion period.
+An application for the promotion program must include the material required for an associate and/or full professor at the department and a clear promotion plan including specified milestones during the promotion process.
+The promotion plan should specify which competencies at full professor level (following REEAD) the applicant aim to achieve during the promotion period.

 The promotion plan will be finalized in a dialogue between the associate professor, the relevant vice head of department, and the head of department.
-The duration and content of the programme are determined individually, depending on the associate professor's experience and need for competence acquisition before the assessment to full professor.
-The duration should be at least 2 years and can be a maximum of 8 years.
+The length and content of the program is determined individually, depending on the associate professor's experience and need for competence acquisition before the assessment to full professor.
+The length should be at least two years and can be a maximum of eight years.

 The promotion plan will be used as an evaluation and assessment tool during the process.
-Thus, it is important that the plan ensures the applicant will meet all entry criteria in REEAD for a full professor position.
-Progress during the programme should be discussed and ensured in the annual employee development dialogue (MUS), after which the head of department is informed about the progress.
+Thus, it is important, that the plan ensures that the applicant will become qualified on all entry criteria in REEAD for a full professor position.
+Progress during the program should be discussed and ensured in the annual employee development dialogue (MUS) after which the head of department is informed about the progress.

 The annual employee development dialogue will be supplemented by a mid-term evaluation after 2-4 years.
-The evaluation is a preliminary assessment of the associate professor's progress.
-The head of department sets up the evaluation committee, which include sone internal member and 1-2 external members.
+The evaluation is a preliminary assessment of how far the associate professor has come.
+The head of department sets up the evaluation committee with an internal member and 1-2 external members.
 The evaluation committee will assess the progress in the promotion plan and interview the associate professor.
-The committee prepares a written evaluation.
+The committee prepare a written evaluation.

-The call for the final assessment must be issued at least 8 months prior to the scheduled end of the programme.
+The call for the final assessment must be made no later than eight months before the scheduled end of the program.
 By agreement with the head of department, the final assessment may take place earlier.
-The final assessment will follow the standard rules and criteria for assessing full professors at the department and will be conducted made by a regular assessment committee.
-If the associate professor is not deemed qualified for a full professorship, the associate professor will continue his or her employment as an associate professor outside the promotion programme.
-The university can offer an additional attempt; however, the final assessment can only be conducted twice.
+The final assessment will follow the standard rules and criteria for assessment of full professor positions at the department and be made by an ordinary assessment committee.
+If the associate professor is not assessed qualified for a full professorship, the associate professor will continue his or her employment as an associate professor outside the promotion program.
+The university can offer an extra attempt, but the final assessment can only take place a maximum of two times.

-${\bf Appendix\ 1: Scholarly\ Qualification\ Matrix\ -\ Entry\ Guidelines}$
+Appendix 1: Scholarly Qualification Matrix - Entry Guidelines